BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 ## Flow Fields

 A `FlowFields` is an `MxN` 2D array of 8-bit values built from a Sectors `IntegrationFields`.
-The first 4 bits of the value correspond to one of eight ordinal movement directions an actor can take and the second 4 bits correspond to flags which should be used by a character controller/steering pipeline to follow a path.
+The first 4 bits of the value correspond to one of eight ordinal movement directions an actor can take (and a zero vector when impassable) and the second 4 bits correspond to flags which should be used by a character controller/steering pipeline to follow a path.

 The directional bits are defined as: